 In the weeks leading up a wedding day I make sure I touch base with my couple and get a up to date timeline from them as well as a contact person (usually their made of honour, best man or wedding planner).
 This way if I need to get ahold of my couples the day of I have way to reach them.
 I also grab a vendor list so I know who I’m working a long side so I can credit them in the blog post but also share my photos after they are complete.
 Its not just me who pulled this wedding off so I truly believe all vendors involved should be able to have, and share the photos from the wedding day.
 At this time I also grab the family photography list.
 This is a list that has all the members of their family they want photos with and their groupings.
 I bring this the day of so the couple doesn’t have to try to remember and it saves so much time.

 A couple days prior I start charging batteries, cleaning lenses and making sure all my gear is in working order.
 If your wondering what type of gear I use and what I bring the day of, well I’ll tell you!
 I shoot with a Nikon D750 and I absolutely LOVE this body.
 Its amazing in low light, which is perfect for wedding receptions.
-I do have two Nikon D750s and one Nikon D610.
-I bring all three of these camera bodies with my to every wedding.
-You never know when a shutter can crap out on you.
+I do have four Nikon D750s and one Nikon D610.
+I bring all five of these camera bodies with my to every wedding.
+You never know when a shutter can crap out on you (which isn’t just something out of my nightmares and actually happened to 2 of my cameras in the same wedding!!!)
 I also bring two Nikon 24-70, one Nikon 70-200, one Sigma 50, one Nikon 35.
 The lenses you will typically see me shoot with are my Nikon 24-70 and my sigma 50.
 Those are by far my go to lenses.
 I also bring two Nikon SB910s, two Yongnu YN650IV flashes and two Yongnu RF605N triggers.
 This way we can set up some off camera lighting to make sure the dance floor is nice and bright.
 I also bring a LEDGo video light for those really dark reception halls.
 Along with the flashes are two stands and one tripod for doing some night photography work.
 This all fits into a couple different bags.
 I use my Kelly Moore Collins bag while Jason uses a LowPro Flipside Sport and a ShootSac.

 The day before I also start cleaning and formatting cards.
 I shoot typically with Lexar Professional 32G & 64G cards.
 My camera has a space for two cards so at weddings I always shoot with both slots full.
 This way my 32G backs up to my 64G so I already has a backup of the photos from the moment I shoot it.
 We also have multiple AA & AAA batteries for all our flashes and triggers.